Written Statement under CPC

 Order VIII Rule 8

-Arising new grounds of defence– after filing the plaint, written statement, set-off or counter-claim, if there is any new ground arising for the defence of plaintiff or defendant, the parties can add that fact in the written statement filed by both of them.
+Arising new grounds of defence– after filing the plaint, written statement, set-off or counter-claim, if there is any new ground arising for the defence of the plaintiff or defendant, the parties can add that fact in the written statement filed by both of them.

 Order VIII Rule 9